praxis/praxis/reference/resource-definitions.md

 end
 {% endhighlight %}

-In addition to define a header `key` in the standard `Attributor::Hash` manner, Praxis also enhances the DSL with a `header` method that can shortcut the syntax for certain common cases.
+In addition to defining a header `key` in the standard `Attributor::Hash` manner, Praxis also enhances the DSL with a `header` method that can shortcut the syntax for certain common cases.
 The `header` DSL takes a String name and an optional expected value: